JWelsh97/clojbot/README.md

-# clojbot
+# Clojbot

-A simple IRC bot.
-The bot used the core.async libraries and CPS communication between the bot and modules.
-The entire idea of this tiny framework is to facilitate easy module management.
-It is still a work in progress.
+This project contains a bare-minimum IRC bot written in Clojure.
+The main idea of the bot is to be as resilient as possible.
+But above all, it should be clean code and maintainable (i.e., comments are very welcome).

 ## Usage

 `lein run`.
-Be sure to configure the bot properly in `core.clj`.
+Be sure to configure the bot properly in `conf/servers.end`.
+If you want to use the youtube module you will also have to provide a valid API key in `conf/youtube.edn`.

 ## License